ChmielewskiKamil/kchmielewski.xyz/content/posts/lsp-from-scratch-in-c.md

 ```

 If we run the code editor this time and inspect the newly created log file we
-will be greated with the message header.
+will be greeted with the message header.
 Nice.

 ```txt
 --- Solbot LSP Started ---